joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/29/pageoneplus/corrections-july-29-2026.html

 **Glen Hansard, Oscar-Winning Frontman of Irish Band the Frames, Dies at 56**\
-`The Irish singer-songwriter won an Oscar for the song “Falling Slowly” from the movie “Once.”`\
+`The popular singer-songwriter won, with Markéta Irglová, an Oscar for the song “Falling Slowly” from the film “Once.”`\
 https://www.nytimes.com/2026/07/29/arts/glen-hansard-dead.html

 **Big Tech Turmoil Clouds the A.I.
 Earnings Picture**\